Planar 2-homogeneous commutative rational vector fields: Higher dimensions

 \section{Higher dimensions}

-The problem of describing various aspects of projective flows in dimension $n\geq 3$, starting from continuous (not necessarily smooth) flows on a single point compactification of $\mathbb{R}^{n}$, symmetry, superflows, quasi-flows, rational flows, flows over finite fields, abelian, algebraic and integral flows, are all open.
+The problem of describing various aspects of projective flows in dimension $n\geq 3$, starting from continuous (not necessarily smooth) flows on a single point compactification of $\mathbb{R}^{n}$, symmetry, quasi-flows, rational flows, flows over finite fields, abelian, algebraic and integral flows, are all open.
 See \cite{alkauskas-un, alkauskas-ab} for a list of 10 problems.
-This list is continued in \cite{ alkauskas-2, alkauskas-super1,alkauskas-super2,alkauskas-super3}.
-In relation to the topic of the current paper, we pose yet another one.\\
+This list is continued in \cite{ alkauskas-2, alkauskas-super1,alkauskas-super2,alkauskas-super3}; note that the theory of superflows in dimension $3$ is close to a finish.
+In relation to the topic of the current paper, in Subsection \ref{sub-comm} we posed another problem, which we will now strengthen.\\

 Based on results in dimension $2$, we can construct families of $n$ pairwise commuting projective flows with rational vector fields.
 Indeed, we will illustrate this in dimension $3$, and the same construction - direct sum of flows - works in any dimension.
-Let $\phi=u\bl v$ and $\psi=a\bl b$ be $2$-dimensional commuting algebraic flows.
-Then let us define the set of flows